mParticle/mparticle-web-sample-apps/core-sdk-samples/higgs-shop-sample-app/README.md

 3. In the root of this project, rename `.env.sample` to `.env` .

-4. Visit your [mParticle Workspace](https://app.mparticle.com/setup/inputs/apps), then navigate to **Setup > Inputs** in the left column to generate a Web API key.
+4. Update the `REACT_APP_MPARTICLE_API_KEY` environment variable with with your mParticle Web API Key.

-5. Update the `REACT_APP_MPARTICLE_API_KEY` environment variable with with your mParticle Web API Key
+- If you do not have a Web API key, visit your [mParticle Workspace](https://app.mparticle.com/setup/inputs/apps), then navigate to **Setup > Inputs** in the left column to generate one.

-6. Run the project using `npm start`
+5. Run the project using `npm start`

 This will spawn a development server and open your browser to the HiggsMart sample app.